Jason2Brownlee/CosmicHorrorStoryArt/README.md

-# Story Art
+# Cosmic Horror Story Art

-Generative art for selected scifi and horror stories, as an excuse to play with Dalle v3 and ChatGPT v4.
+Generative art for selected cosmic horror stories, as an excuse to play with Dalle v3 and ChatGPT v4.

 ## Stories